back

 How To Maintain Good Credit

-Out of all the things that affect your financial well-being, your credit score is at the top of the list.
-The single most important factor affects the types of loans you can get, your interest rates, and the terms and conditions you’re offered.
-Having a good credit score can benefit you in many ways.
+Having a high credit score can benefit you in many ways.
 And having a poor credit score can negatively impact you for years.
 Read on to learn more about how to maintain good credit.

-1: Make Your Payments On Time
+1: Make On-Time Payments

 Your payment history has, by far, the most significant impact on your overall credit score.
 If your credit history shows consistent on-time payments for things like credit cards and bills, then you’ll likely have a decent score.